sibiantony/ssleuth/README.md

 ## Rating Rationale

-The ranking mechanism is in the early stages now, and might change in future.
-See the wiki page for more information.
+The rating mechanism is in the early stages now, and might change in future.
+See the wiki page on [Rating Mechanism](https://github.com/sibiantony/ssleuth/wiki/Rating-Mechanism) for more information.

 ## How to disable weak ciphers in Firefox